officialrajdeepsingh/grammarly-vscode-extension/CONTRIBUTING.md

-The contributing to the Book For All language.
+The contributing to Book for all language.
  Don't do this

 https://www.markdownguide.org/basic-syntax/#code